kwiamwis/aalenia/potapps/utilities.md

 >+permission=set attribute
 >
 >RCON Supported

-`CM/Creator/CreatorMode`  Toggles creator mode when you are in spectator mode
->
->creator access required

 `CMOLocation [X] [Y] [Z]`  Moves your focused creator mode object to the specified coordinates
 >